fleetdm/fleet/handbook/company/README.md

 ### 🟣 Openness
 Openness [leads to](https://fleetdm.com/handbook/company/why-this-way#why-open-source) better products and stronger partnerships.

-- **Welcome contributions.** Have short toes.
+- **Welcome contributions.** Have [short toes](https://about.gitlab.com/handbook/values/#short-toes).
 Get comfortable letting others contribute to your domain.
 - **Embrace candor.** Speak up.
 Give pointed and respectful feedback, even [when you disagree](https://fleetdm.com/handbook/company/why-this-way).
 - **Write it down.** Let people learn about your work.
 Remove outdated content so your writing is trustworthy.
+Write in the [handbook first](https://fleetdm.com/handbook/company/why-this-way#why-handbook-first-strategy).
 - **Be transparent.** We build in the open.
 Everything we do is [public by default](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 Declassify non-public information with care.